Sorrento – What to do

 “Piazza Tasso overlooks a winding road down to Marina Piccola” Sorrento, Italy

-We took a ride on the tourist train which departs from the square on a little tour of Sorrento.
+We took a ride on the tourist train, which departs from the square on a little tour of Sorrento.
 Another option would have been to take a tour around Sorrento in a horse and carriage.
-After the tour, we sat with a beer outside one of the restaurants to do some “people watching” (our favourite pastime).
-There was an endless amount of colourful and interesting people passing by.
-This is the place where the locals and tourists meet and in the evening people dress up and stroll around the area.
-Later we walked a bit further out of the square to find a more traditional cosy bar/restaurant for a meal as the Piazza Tasso is quite an expensive place to eat and drink.
-One thing to keep in mind when eating here is that the waiters don’t rush or pester you so if you want something you have to wave your hand and try to attract their attention.
-Some of the restaurants in Sorrento charge a cover charge and if they don’t they expect you to tip.
+After the tour, we sat outside one of the restaurants with a beer to do some “people watching” (our favourite pastime).
+There was an endless number of colourful and interesting people passing by.
+This is the place where the locals and tourists meet, and in the evening, people dress up and stroll around the area.
+Later, we walked a bit further out of the square to find a more traditional cosy bar/restaurant for a meal, as the Piazza Tasso is quite an expensive place to eat and drink.
+One thing to keep in mind when eating here is that the waiters don’t rush or pester you, so if you want something, you have to wave your hand and try to attract their attention.
+Some restaurants in Sorrento charge a cover charge, and if they don’t, they expect a tip.

 Lemons in Sorrento